Queens road rage incident ends with stabbing on Upper East Side

-UPPER EAST SIDE, Manhattan (WABC) -- Police say they're considering charges against both men allegedly involved in a road rage stabbing on the Upper East Side.
+UPPER EAST SIDE, Manhattan (WABC) -- One man is facing charges after an alleged road rage stabbing on the Upper East Side.

 Police say the two men first got into an argument in Queens around 7 p.m.
 Tuesday.